Mango tilapia

-It is a bi-parental mouthbrooder.
+It is a mouthbrooder.
 The mating strategies can vary.
 Both uni-parent and bi-parent mouthbrooding is used, and monogamous or polygamous behaviour.

 Distribution and habitat

 This widespread species is found in lakes, rivers and other fresh or brackish habitats in northern and central Africa (including Saharan oases), ranging as far south as the Guinea region, the Congo River Basin, Lake Albert and Lake Turkana.
-Outside Africa it is found in Syria, Jordan and Israel.
+Outside Africa it is found in Syria, Jordan, Lebanon and Israel.
 It is one of the very few cichlids that is found in Africa north of the Sahara and in Asia.
 The typical temperature range is 22–28 C, but it has been recorded from waters as cold as 9 C.

 Behavior

 Mating

 Mating is usually monogamous for the mango tilapia.
 The male and female will create a depression in the substrate, in which the female will lay her eggs.
 Afterwards, the male will glide over the depression and fertilize the eggs.
 Mouth brooding is a tactic which, either male or female or both male and female, protects and carries the eggs in their mouth for a time period of about two weeks.
 However, pair bonding ends after mouth brooding begins.